-Bushman and Piotroski (2006) and Ball, Robin and Sadka (2008) show that incentives for TLR practices are stronger in economies with well-developed debt markets.
+Bushman and Piotroski (2006) and Ball et al. (2008) both show that incentives for TLR practices are stronger in economies with well-developed debt markets.
 Given that our current measure of financial development, FD_k , is defined as the sum of the market value of the country's public debt market, private debt market, and equity market (as of 1992), scaled by the